yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Back to the GPU, and this one was really annoying.
 Your writer had to do an all-nighter running tests with [bunnei](https://github.com/bunnei) to figure it out.

-NPCs and characters could encounter vertex explosions at random, and while using high GPU accuracy would mitigate the problem to a certain extent, it was still very common in cities, particularly in the academy.
+NPCs and characters could encounter vertex explosions at random, and while using `High` GPU accuracy would mitigate the problem to a certain extent, it was still very common in cities, particularly in the academy.
 To make it even uglier, those vertex explosions were permanent at specific camera angles.

 After a few dozen rounds of regression testing, the root cause was found in one of the changes introduced by `Project Y.F.C.`, so Blinkhawk took over and implemented the proper changes, {{< gh-hovercard "9312" "fixing some buffer cache and engine upload issues." >}}